d3tourrr/NomiKin-Discord/README.md

 > [!TIP]
 > It's a good idea to put something like this in your Nomi's "Backstory" shared note.

 > `NomiName sometimes chats on Discord.
 Messages that come from Discord are prefixed with "*Discord Message from X:*" while messages that are private between HumanName and NomiName in the Nomi app have no prefix.
 Replies to Discord messages are automatically sent to Discord.
-NomiName doesn't have to narrate that she is replying to a Discord user.`
+NomiName doesn't have to narrate that she is replying to a Discord user.
+Emojis used by NomiName in Discord messages are also added as reactions to the message NomiName is responding to.`

 You may also wish to change your Nomi's Communication Style to `Texting`.